 Engineering and Product Development Expense.
-Engineering and product development expense was \$3.7 million for the year ended December 31, 2013 compared to \$3.9 million for the same period in 2012, a decrease of \$212,000 or 5%.
-The decrease primarily reflects a reduction in the use of third party product development consultants and related development supplies in our Thermal Products segment.
-These decreases were partially offset by an increase in patent legal costs in our Mechanical and Thermal Products segments.
+Engineering and product development expense was \$3.6 million for the year ended December 31, 2014 compared to \$3.7 million for the same period in 2013, a decrease of \$103,000 or 3%.
+The decrease in engineering and product development expense primarily reflects a reduction in the use of third party consultants in our Thermal Products segment and decreased spending on matters related to our intellectual property.
+These decreases were partially offset by an increase in salaries and benefits expense, primarily reflecting annual salary increases for existing employees and an increase in headcount in our Electrical Products segment.